Individual learners and use of HEAT services

 If we are sharing your data with others who are we sharing it with?

-The Future Students Office may share your data with carefully selected third party service providers to run event bookings, or to contact you by email, but we will always make sure they commit to comply with the law when handling your personal data on our behalf.
+The UK Student Recruitment and Outreach team may share your data with carefully selected third party service providers to run event bookings, or to contact you by email, but we will always make sure they commit to comply with the law when handling your personal data on our behalf.

-We also share data with suppliers or partner(s) with whom we collaborate to organise Future Students Office activities or research; these include
+We also share data with suppliers or partner(s) with whom we collaborate to organise UK Student Recruitment and Outreach team activities or research; these include

 - the Department for Education; and